salaback/foreman/README.md

 ## Install

-To install the package in a Laravel Project or Package run the following command.
+To install the package in a Laravel Project run the following command.

 ``$ composer install alablaster/foreman``